 The police can stop and search you:

-- If the police are looking for a suspect who fits your description
+- if police are looking for a suspect who fits your description

-- If the police have reasonable grounds to suspect you’re carrying drugs, a weapon or stolen property
+- if police have reasonable grounds to suspect you’re carrying drugs, a weapon or stolen property

-- Police must make sure the search time is kept to a minimum.
+- police must make sure the search time is as short as possible

-- The search must take place at or near to where you were stopped, unless moving you would protect your privacy.
+- the search must take place where you were stopped or nearby, unless moving you would protect your privacy

-- Before a search, where practicable a police officer must tell you the grounds for the search, what they are looking for, their name (except where the stop and search is in relation to terrorism) and the station that they’re attached to.
+Before a search, a police officer must tell you the grounds for the search, what they're looking for, their name (except where the stop and search is to do with terrorism) and the station they’re attached to.

-- If you are in a public place, you will only be asked to remove your coat or jacket and any headgear or gloves worn, unless you have been stopped in relation to terrorism or where police believe you are using clothes to hide your identity.
-You may also be asked to empty your pockets and open any baggage to facilitate the search process.
+If you're in a public place, you'll be asked to remove your coat or jacket and any headgear or gloves worn, unless the search is to do with terrorism or when police believe you're using clothes to hide your identity.
+They can ask you to empty your pockets and open any baggage to help the search.

-- The police can only search you further if they have strong grounds to believe that you may be concealing a prohibited item or illegal substance and a more thorough search is required.
-If this is the case, you have to be searched out of public view and the officer who performs the search must be the same sex as you.
+The police can only search you more thoroughly if they believe you might be hiding a banned item or illegal substance.
+They must search you out of public view.
+The officer doing the search must be the same sex as you.